Hocti/pixi-mc/README.md

 extented for MC
 **setLayerEffect** can set EffectGroup in specify layer

+### MCReplacer:
+You can set some rule for specify Symbol, and replace to another Symbol in MCEX (just like Spine's slot) Also you can change the EffectGroup or special Symbol for specify **Layer**

 ### LabelMC:
 extented for MCEX
 With LabelTimeline, you to "playTo" a frame label/number (not jump to) from current frame, it would choose play obverse or reverse automatically

-### MCReplacer:
-You can set some rule for specify Symbol, and replace to another Symbol in MCEX (just like Spine's slot) Also you can change the EffectGroup or special Symbol for specify **Layer**

 ### MCActor, with remark [action,phase,geom]:
 You can add multi **MCSymbolModel** (with adding **action/phase remark** in fla file) in a **MCActor**, then choose which action & phase to show by **showAction**, the MCActor would show the correct MCEX and frame

+### MCActorplayer:
+Play MCActor with List of Steps

 # License